DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 },
 ```

-Add the additional import for typescript
+Add the additional import for typescript.

 ```bash
 npm i -D eslint-import-resolver-typescript tsconfig-paths
 ```

-refactor the .eslintrc file with previous rules and new rules.
+Refactor the .eslintrc file with previous rules and new rules.

 ```javascript
 {